sanjeed5/ai-conversation-simulator/README.md

 - Configure both the AI assistant and simulated user personas
 - Run automated conversations to evaluate AI performance
 - Set conversation parameters like maximum message count
+- Save conversation history to JSON files for analysis and review

 ## How It Works